What is decision making?

 4. Perfectionism: Wanting zero-risk decision making

 Perfectionism is the act of always wanting things to be done flawlessly.
 As no decision is 100% risk-free, a perfectionist will rarely make a choice from many options.
 So, if you tend to always seek perfect solutions, you will struggle with the decision making process.

 Are you usually an insecure person?
 Insecurity will make you have no faith in your own ideas or actions.
+You can’t succeed with decision making in management.
 This translates to an absolute lack of confidence in your capacity for sound judgments.
 Self-confidence issues make it difficult for someone to lead or be in a position to make important decisions.